Contents

 Baseline C: no bot at all, manual

 This is the toughest competitor.
 If you have actual discipline — never miss an order, never act on emotion, can sit on the screen 7×24 — then AI Pro's discipline edge is zero for you.
-But per our 30-day dual-account experiment, retail accounts that sustain that discipline are vanishingly few.
+But per our comparison of automated vs manual execution, retail accounts that sustain that discipline are vanishingly few.
 For most people, AI Pro replaces "a hand that occasionally fat-fingers" with "code that doesn't."

 Verdict: if your stack is $5,000+ and you place at least 10 active orders on Binance per month, $9.99/month is clearly worth it (less than a dollar per order, much less than a single fat-finger loss).
 If you're a $500 monthly DCA user, the free Auto-Invest tool is enough — you don't need AI Pro.

-The most important lesson from 30 days was not "how much can it earn" but "for whom is this product net-negative."
+The most important point about a tool like this isn't "how much can it earn" but "for whom is this product net-negative."
 If any of the following applies, don't enable AI Pro yet:

 7. Recommended workflow #